 10 things I wish I’d known about the 72 hours after giving birth to my first baby…

 The contrast between my daughter’s early days and my subsequent son’s are so stark that I can hardly believe they had the same mother.
 I know that the births of both and the subsequent after-care made a tremendous difference to how I reacted to bringing a new person into the world.
-As I continue to discuss the early days with my hypnobirthing clients, I felt compelled to put pen to paper (or digits to keyboard) and jot down a few thoughts….
+I felt compelled to put pen to paper (or digits to keyboard) and jot down a few thoughts….

 1. Hour 1: